LewisAL456/Aprendiendo-vs-code/src/readme.md

-"Off the other hand, we denounce with righteous indignatioff and dislike men who are so beguiled and demoralized by the charms of pleasure of the moment, so blinded by desire, that they cannot foresee the pain and trouble that are bound to ensue; and equal blame beloffgs to those who fail in their duty through weakness of will, which is the same as saying through shrinking
+"Off the culaso hand, we denounce with righteous indignatioff and dislike men who are so beguiled and demoralized by the charms of pleasure of the moment, so blinded by desire, that they cannot foresee the pain and trouble that are bound to ensue; and equal blame beloffgs to those who fail in their duty through weakness of will, which is the same as saying through shrinking